Pacific Northwest Road Trip With Dog: 2026 Route Guide

 This post may contain affiliate links.
 Disclosure

-Updated for 2026 with current trail conditions, beach access information, campground availability, and pet-friendly stops across Washington and Oregon.
+Updated for 2026 with current trail conditions, beach access information, campground availability, leash regulations, and pet-friendly stops across Washington and Oregon.

 The Pacific Northwest is the ultimate road trip destination for dog owners.
 The temperate climate, the dog-friendly culture, the astounding diversity of landscapes from rainforests to volcanic peaks to rugged coastline, and the fact that Oregon keeps all of its beaches public (and mostly dog-friendly) make the PNW a place where traveling with a dog enhances rather than limits your experience.